AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 Visual search or similarity search has the following limitations:

-* Visual search works best with larger repositories.
-While there is no minimum number of images required for good results, the quality of matches with a few images may not be as good as the matches from a large repository.
+* Visual search works best with a large repository.
+While there is no minimum number of images required for good results, the quality of matches with a few images is not as good as the matches from a large repository.
 * You cannot change the model or train [!DNL Experience Manager] to find similar images.
 For example, adding or removing smart tags to a few assets does not change the model.
 The assets do get excluded from the visually similar search results.

 The search functionality can have performance limitations in the following scenarios: